Daniel Giménez (football manager): Head coach in Lebanon

 Giménez was appointed head coach of the Lebanon national under-17 team ahead of the 2023 AFC U-17 Asian Cup qualification.
 On 26 October 2022, he became head coach of Akhaa Ahli Aley in the Lebanese Premier League.

+Modern Sport FC

+With Modern Sport FC, they participated in the CAF Confederation Cup where they qualified to quarter-finals and lose against Zamalek Sporting Club.

+In December 2023, they played the Egyptian Super Cup in Emirates.
+They won the semi-finals against Pyramids FC and ended as runners-up of the tournament after losing against Al-Ahly in the final.

 Personal life

 Giménez is married to Cynthia Maalouf, a Lebanese guitarist.